davidchatz/crowdlabs_aws_webapp/courses/ec2-web-app/lab-030-automating-cross-account/README.md

 policies are required in the master account.
   * If this has already been down in [lab-020](../lab-020-organization) you can build this using different names so you can compare, and then remove the IAM resources you created by hand in that lab.
+* Assumes you have some CloudFormation experience.
+If not I suggest you do the [Advanced AWS CloudFormation](https://acloud.guru/course/aws-advanced-cloudformation/dashboard) course on [acloud.guru](https://acloud.guru).

 ## Completed State
 * IAM user setup im master account and can assume role in new account